Must-Have Apps for Hiking the Pacific Crest Trail

 UPDATE: This app has been deprecated and is no longer available.

-In addition to creating the Pacific Crest Trail paper maps that hikers carry, Halfmile has also created both PDF and app versions of his maps for hikers to use on the PCT – and it’s all FREE!
+In addition to creating the Pacific Crest Trail paper maps that hikers carry, Halfmile has also created PDF and app versions of his maps for hikers to use on the PCT—and it’s all FREE!

-And honestly, that’s it in terms of apps you should definitely have.
+And honestly, that’s it in terms of apps you should have.
 Remember that your phone’s GPS will work – even without reception.
-So just keep your phone in airplane mode and enjoy your newly extended battery life.
+So keep your phone in airplane mode and enjoy your extended battery life.

-Have a favorite app or two that you never take to the trail without?
-Leave a comment and let us know what else do download before heading out into the wild.
+Do you have a favorite app or two that you never take to the trail without?
+Leave a comment and let us know what else you download before heading out into the wild.